profexorgeek/NarfoxGameTools/README.md

 # Narfox Game Tools

-This is a collection of services and extensions that I have found helpful across multiple, released [Flat Red Ball](https://flatredball.com) games.
+This is a collection of services and extensions that I have found helpful across multiple, released [FlatRedBall](https://flatredball.com) games.

 ## Docs